 The slasher genre introduced a new killer in this 70s horror film: a newborn baby.
 Inspiration for the storyline came from real-life dangers that resulted from expectant women taking prescription drugs throughout their pregnancy in the 1950s and 1960s.
 A Los Angeles couple excitedly await the birth of their new baby boy, until they realize the deformed infant has fangs and claws.
 Within minutes of being born, the diabolical baby murders the medical team and escapes the room.
 The visceral horror film led to two sequels and a remake in 2009.

 Spanish filmmaker José Ramón Larraz directed this British exploitation horror flick, also known as The Blood Virgin.
 The chilling story follows a woman’s visit to her girlfriend’s secluded house in the British countryside, and the bloody aftermath that ensues upon her arrival.
 Inspired by iconic giallo films and social issues of the time, this LGBT horror integrated a lesbian relationship into a terrifying grindhouse film experience.

 Horror fans love the slasher genre for its graphic violence and suspenseful storylines.
-In this R-rated horror film, a cannibalistic psychopath named Leatherface preys upon a group of young road-trippers in Texas.
+In this R-rated horror film, a cannibalistic family, including Leatherface, a man with a chainsaw and mask made out of human skin, torments and murders a group of young adults while on a road trip.
 This, the original film in what led to a successful franchise, is known as one of the best and most influential horror films.